 A series of appointments with your dentist will be needed to take impressions of your teeth and the implant abutments, to place temporary replacement teeth, to select the appropriate shade for your replacement teeth, and to try them for proper fit.
 In between these appointments, the laboratory technician will fabricate your replacement teeth and the underlying structures that will be attached to the implants.

 Implant dentures preserve bone because they function like tooth roots, firmly embedded in the bone.
-In order for the implants to become embedded in the bone, the bone must bond to the implants.
+For the implants to become embedded in the bone, the bone must bond to the implants.
 This process takes anywhere from 3 to 9 months, depending upon the quality of the bone into which the implants are placed.

-There are other treatment options that do not include implant dentures and take less time to complete; however, none of these traditional methods of tooth replacement preserve bone.
-And, in fact, dentures and partials actually accelerate the bone resorption process.
+Other treatment options do not include implant dentures and take less time to complete; however, none of these traditional methods of tooth replacement preserve bone.
+And dentures and partials accelerate the bone resorption process.
 In selected cases, implant dentures can be immediately loaded after placement.
 Thus the time to complete this treatment plan is minimal.
 Your restorative dentist and/or surgeon will evaluate your options for immediate loading.

 Most implant patients report that the discomfort is far less than they expected, and is much like having a tooth extracted.
-And although everyone is different with regard to pain tolerance, most patients are very comfortable simply taking Motrin afterward.
+And although everyone is different regarding pain tolerance, most patients are very comfortable simply taking Motrin afterward.

 Documented clinical research demonstrates that implant-supported replacement teeth have been successful for over 35 years.
 These were some of the first root-form implant cases ever completed and they have been closely monitored from the beginning.
-It is highly likely that these cases will be successful throughout the lifetime of those patients.
+These cases will likely be successful throughout the lifetime of those patients.

 Implant dentures are designed to be permanent; however, many factors contribute to the long-term success of implant treatment, such as home care and regular maintenance visits to the dentist or dental specialist.